-If you’ve been following the markets at all, you’d have noticed the massive sell-off in U.S. equities a few months ago.
+If you’ve been following the markets, you’d have noticed the massive sell-off in U.S. equities a few months ago.

 During that downturn, technology stocks were hit particularly hard.

-In just the month of October, the Nasdaq Composite, which was heavily weighted toward tech stocks, plunged 9.2%.
+In just the month of October, the Nasdaq Composite index, which was heavily weighted toward tech stocks, plunged 9.2%.
 The media called it the “tech wreck.”
 (Source: “Stocks Sink as Apple, Facebook Pace the Tech Wreck: Markets Wrap,” Bloomberg, November 18, 2018.)

 And while things have improved in 2019, quite a few big names in the tech sector are still in the doldrums.

-To give you an idea.
-Alphabet Inc (NASDAQ:GOOGL), the parent company of Google, has lost 8.8% of its market value since the end of September 2018, and Amazon.com, Inc. (NASDAQ:AMZN) is down a staggering 19.6% during this period.
+To give you an idea, Alphabet Inc (NASDAQ:GOOG), the parent company of Google, has lost 8.8% of its market value since the end of September 2018, and Amazon.com, Inc. (NASDAQ:AMZN) is down a staggering 19.6% during this period.

 The blunt reality is, the tech sector is filled with not just growth opportunities, but also uncertainty.
 If you put your money in tech stocks, chances are you’ll encounter some big swings in share prices.